ayufan/gitlab-ci-multi-runner/docs/configuration/advanced-configuration.md

 This defines the Docker Machine based autoscaling feature.
 More details can be found in [runners autoscale documentation](autoscale.md#runner-configuration).

+## The [runners.cache] section

+This defines the distributed cache feature.
+More details can be found in [runners autoscale documentation](autoscale.md#distributed-runners-caching).

 ## Note

 If you'd like to deploy to multiple servers using GitLab CI, you can create a